 Probably the best thing about any IDE is that it lets you to use back-end and front-end frameworks very easily.
 You can see all your files in the same place and you can run your project in a matter of button (or command).

 Let’s see how to use Vue js in WebStorm.

 Creating a simple Vue js project in WebStorm

 Let’s start by launching WebStorm.
 If you just had installed WebStorm, you will probably see a dashboard with different options – Create New Project, Open and Check out from Version Control.

-If that it is not your first time you are using WebStorm, just go to File -> New -> Project to get a new project configuration window opened.
+If that is not the first time you are using WebStorm, just go to File -> New -> Project to get a new project configuration window opened.

-There are some prerequisites before we can create Vue project:
+There are some prerequisites before we can create a Vue project: